The best camera phones – top five [Update]

 Sony Xperia Z2 – best for 4K

-The 4K TV explosion kicked off in earnest at this year’s CES with Sony and Samsung both launching sets designed to display ultra HD video.
-Since there’s so little content available for viewers to watch, it’s no wonder the Sony Xperia Z2 has been gifted with 4K video abilities.
+The 4K TV explosion kicked off in earnest at this year’s CES with Sony and Samsung both launching sets designed to display Ultra HD video.
+Since there’s so little content available for viewers to watch, it’s no wonder that Sony gifted the Xperia Z2 with 4K video abilities.
 This means you can relive those home movies in unsparing detail.

 As for the Z2’s 20.7Mp camera, it’s pretty much the same as what was offered by last year’s Z1.
-Despite this high megapixel count, the Z1 failed to take a great photo – we’ll be keeping a keen eye on whether the Z2’s image processing has improved.
+Despite this high megapixel count, the Z1 failed to take a great photo – you can find out whether the Z2′s camera remedies the situation in our full review.

 Samsung Galaxy S5 – best for speed